haiquangtran/Exam-Notes/README.md

 # HTML5

+## HTML <input> tag
+- used within a form to declare input controls that allow users to input data.
+- Differences between HTML 4.01 and HTML5
+  - In HTML4.01, the align attribute is deprecated, and is not supported in HTML5.
+Use CSS to align <input> elements.
+  - In HTML5, the input tag has several new attributes, and the type attribute has several new values.

 ## Block vs Inline content
 - Block content
   - always starts on a new line and takes up the full width available (stetches out to left and right as far as can)